kivy/kivy-ios/.github/ISSUE_TEMPLATE/bug_report.md

 // REPLACE ME: A clear and concise description of what the bug is.

 **To Reproduce**
-// REPLACE ME: Add your `toolchain.py ....` command or a complete explaination of what you did so We can reproduce your error.
+// REPLACE ME: Add your `toolchain.py ....` command or a complete explanation of what you did so We can reproduce your error.

 **Expected behavior**
 // REPLACE ME: A clear and concise description of what you expected to happen.

 **Logs**
 ```
-// REPLACE ME: Paste the build ouput containing the error
+// REPLACE ME: Paste the build output containing the error
 ```

 **Screenshots**